Mark1311/JavaScript_Game/Rock_Paper_Scissors_Game/Readme.md

-This is a JavaScript Project Repo.
+This is a Stone_Paper_Scissor Game made in pure javascript and Html/Css.